syvita/sypool/README.md

 1. The transaction was mined on the Bitcoin chain (using the Merkle proof)
 2. `secret` is registered in `hash-map` that was stored in the first step
+3. `SHA256(secret)` is in the OP_RETURN field of the passed transaction
-3. The transaction pays out to the known pool BTC address that's used to mine.
+4. The transaction pays out to the known pool BTC address that's used to mine. (self-explanatory)

 If all of those return ok, the contract extracts how many sats were added to the pool and mints that amount of Sypool fungible tokens to the `tx-sender` in `hash-map`.